UserBug/codeGuide/README.md

 Although all rules are written as transparently as possible with clearly defined criteria,
 it is still necessary to first understand their spirit.
 Implementing a rule in your design is much more important than the absolute value specified in it.
-For example, you may consider the limit on the size of a file more than 400 lines to be too strict,
+For example, you may consider the limit on the size of a file more than 400 lines to be too harsh,
 but you will definitely agree that its size cannot be infinite and requires a limit.

 ### 80/20